Face fat can be baffling.

 Well, when you’re looking to lose fat, then you should eat about 1 to 1.2 grams per pound of body weight per day.

 And by “heavy,” I mean lifting weights that are above 75% of your one-rep max (weights that you can do 12 reps or less with before failing).
+Research shows that training with heavy weights not only helps you build more muscle, it helps you burn more fat than training with lighter weights.

 I saved this for last because it’s the least important.